 Darby is a tiny town located in the state of Montana.
-With a population of 747 people and two constituent neighborhoods, Darby is the 87th largest community in Montana.
+With a population of 779 people and two constituent neighborhoods, Darby is the 87th largest community in Montana.

 Darby real estate is some of the most expensive in Montana, although Darby house values don't compare to the most expensive real estate in the U.S.

 Darby is a somewhat ethnically-diverse town.
 The people who call Darby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Darby residents report their race to be White, followed by Native American.
-Important ancestries of people in Darby include Irish, English, Norwegian, and Dutch.
+Important ancestries of people in Darby include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Darby is English.
 Other important languages spoken here include Spanish and African languages.